Fondue Equipment

 All Fondue Sets - Chocolate Fondue Kits

-chocolate for fondue
+belgian milk chocolate for this recipe for chocolate fondue

 Shop around and make sure that the expiry date hasn't come and gone already.